 Protect Your Business from Hefty Filing Penalties

-When it comes to filing taxes, whether at the federal or state level, you want to be certain you’re accurate and on time.
-Late filing of mandatory 1099s could lead to penalties ranging from $50 to $260 per 1099, with a maximum of $1,064,000 a year for your small business.* The amount of the penalty is based on when you file the correct information return and/or furnish a correct payee statement, as follows:
+It pays to mind the tax-filing deadlines, too.
+Late filing of mandatory 1099s could lead to penalties ranging from $50 to $100 per 1099, with a maximum of $547,000 a year for your small business*.
+The amount of the penalty is based on when you file the correct information return, as follows:

 Penalties for not filing correct information returns apply if you:

 - Don’t file a correct information return by the due date and a reasonable cause isn’t given

 - File on paper if you’re required to file electronically

 - Don’t report a Taxpayer Identification Number (TIN)

 - Don’t file paper forms that are machine-readable

 Penalties for not furnishing correct payee statements apply if you:

 - Don’t provide a correct payee copy by the due date and a reasonable cause isn’t given

 - Don’t show all required information on the statement